shwoodard/active_assets/README.md

 Active Assets
 =============

+If you are looking to use Active Assets with rails 2.3.x, visit, https://github.com/shwoodard/active_assets/tree/0-3.

 A Railtie that provides an asset management system for css, javascript, and sprites in your Rails applications and engines.
 ActiveAssets includes two libraries, ActiveExpansions and ActiveSprites.
 ActiveSprites generates sprites defined by a dsl similar to a route definition.
 Similarly, ActiveExpansions' dsl creates `ActionView::Helpers::AssetTagHelper` javascript and stylesheet expansions, and adds additional features:

 * Concatenation of included assets for expansions at boot or deploy time.